sitamgithub-MSIT/PicQ/README.md

 - `src\`: The folder that contains the source code for the project.

-  - `app\`: The folder containing the source code for the application's main functionality.
+  - `minicpm\`: The folder containing the source code for the application's main functionality.

-    - `model.py`: The file that contains the code for loading the model and the tokenizer.
+    - `model.py`: The file that contains the code for loading the model, tokenizer and processor.
     - `response.py`: The file that contains the function for generating the response for the input image and question.

   - `config.py`: This file contains the configuration for the used model.